GoldenChaos/GoldenChaos-BTT/README.md

 ## Full feature list

 - Designed to *completely* replace the stock Touch Bar interface
-- Fullscreen button doubles as esc key, *always* stays docked to the left
+- Fullscreen button doubles as esc key, always docked to the left
 - Two finger slide on the Touch Bar to change volume
 - Three finger slide on the Touch Bar to change brightness
 - Hold down Volume Down button to mute